On the Come Up (film)

 On the Come Up is a 2022 American musical drama film directed by Sanaa Lathan in her feature directorial debut.
 Based on the 2019 novel of the same name by Angie Thomas, it stars Jamila C. Gray, Da'Vine Joy Randolph, Mike Epps, Lil Yachty, Lathan, and Method Man.

 On the Come Up is produced by Paramount Players, Temple Hill Entertainment and State Street Pictures.
 The film had its world premiere at the Toronto International Film Festival on September 8, 2022, and was released both in limited theaters and on Paramount+ on September 23, 2022.
-The film received positive reviews from critics.
+It received positive reviews from critics.

-Premise

-The film follows 16-year-old Bri Jackson as she sets out to become a rap star.